legendarycode3/31-days-Of-reactjs-course/README.md

 - vite.config.js : Configures Vite. </br>
 Vite is the tool that we use to setup a particular project. </br>
 Vite also helps us build a Website (it takes all the javascript and css and then load then into the html file). </br>
+Vite also creates a server.
+A server puts our websiteat a URL (localhost:5173).